-- 1. Applicants for initial provider Certification shall meet the applicable standards of the Life Safety Code, in accordance with 8 CCR 1507-31 (Aug.
+- 1. Applicants for initial provider Certification shall meet the applicable standards of the rules for building, fire, and life safety code enforcement as adopted by DFPC, in accordance with 8 CCR 1507-31 (Aug.
 26, 2013), which is hereby incorporated by reference.
 The incorporation of these regulations excludes later amendments to, or editions of the referenced material.
 Pursuant to C.R.S. § 24-4-103(12.5), the Department maintains copies of this incorporated text in its entirety, available for public inspection during regular business hours at 1570 Grant Street, Denver, CO, 80203.
-Certified copies of incorporated materials are provided at cost upon request. - Existing Supportive Living Program providers with a Certification in effect prior to December 31st, 2014, may continue to utilize existing approved fire safety systems provided they remain in compliance, and there is no change in evacuation status of a client, nor a client admission or discharge that alters the residence overall fire safety rating, and provided no renovation of 25 percent or greater to the total interior of the physical plant is performed.
-If such a change, admission, discharge or renovation occurs, the home shall be required to meet the applicable standards referenced in 10 CCR 2505-10 § 8.515.85.I. - 3.
+Certified copies of incorporated materials are provided at cost upon request. - 2.
+Existing SLP providers as defined at 10 CCR 2505-10, § 8.515.85.D.1 may continue, through the use of a Department-approved exception as defined in 10 CCR 2505-10, § 8.515.85.D.1.b, to utilize existing fire safety systems approved by the local fire authority having jurisdiction until they demonstrate compliance with 8 CCR 1507-31 provided they remain in compliance with the following: - a.
+There is no change in evacuation status of a client, - b. nor a client admission or discharge that alters the residence overall fire safety rating, and

+- c. no renovation of 25 percent or greater to the total interior of the physical plant is performed. - d.
+If such a change, admission, discharge or renovation occurs, the home shall be required to meet the applicable standards referenced in 10 CCR 2505-10 § 8.515.85.1.1. - 3.
 Providers shall develop written emergency plans and procedures for fire, serious illness, severe weather, disruption of essential utility services, and missing persons for each client.
-Emergency and evacuation procedures shall be consistent with any relevant local fire codes and the provisions set forth in 6 CCR 1011-1 Ch.
+Emergency and evacuation procedures shall be consistent with any relevant local and state fire and life safety codes and the provisions set forth in 6 CCR 1011-1 Ch.
 7, §1.104(5)(b) and (c),which state the following: - a.
 Emergency plan.
 The emergency plan shall include planned responses to fire, gas explosion, bomb threat, power outages, and tornadoes.
 Such plan shall include provisions for alternate housing in the event evacuation is necessary. - b.
 Disclosure to residents.
 Within three (3) days of admission, the plan shall be explained to each resident or legal representative, as appropriate. - c.
 The policy shall describe the procedures to be followed by the facility in the event of serious illness, serious injury, or death of a resident. - d.
-The policy shall include a requirement that the facility notify an emergency contact when the resident's injury or illness warrants medical treatment or faceto-face medical evaluation.
+The policy shall include a requirement that the facility notify an emergency contact when the resident's injury or illness warrants medical treatment or face-to-face medical evaluation.
 In the case of an emergency room visit or unscheduled hospitalization, a facility must notify an emergency contact immediately, or as soon as practicable. - 4.
-Within three (3) days of scheduled work or commencement of volunteer service, the program shall provide adequate training for staff in emergency and fire escape plan procedures.

-5. Staff and clients shall have training on, and practices of, emergency plans and procedures, in addition to fire drills, at intervals throughout the year.
+Within three (3) days of scheduled work or commencement of volunteer service, the program shall provide adequate training for staff in emergency and fire escape plan procedures. - 5.
+Staff and clients shall have training on, and practices of, emergency plans and procedures, in addition to fire drills, at intervals throughout the year.
 There shall be at least two fire drills conducted annually during the evening and overnight hours while clients are sleeping.
 All such practices and training shall be documented and reviewed every six (6) months.
 Such documentation shall include any difficulties encountered and any needed adaptations to the plan.
 Such adaptations shall be implemented immediately upon identification.